k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11d_custom_logic.md

      **Example**:

      The task needs to get 5 entities.
-The Select statement gets 20 entities.
+The SELECT statement gets 20 entities.
 The first 2 selected entities are reserved for another user.
 The 3rd, 4th, 5th, 6th, and 7th entities are available and are populated in the entity table; the entity loop then stops.

 Below are examples of a Custom Logic flow:

-**Example 1 — get the Contract Status as an input parameter and build the Select statement accordingly:**
+**Example 1 — get the Contract Status as an input parameter and build the SELECT statement accordingly:**

 ![custom logic](images/custom_logic_example.png)